dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     import subprocess
     import rasterio.mask
     import matplotlib.pyplot as plt
-    from rasterio import Affine as A
     from rasterio.warp import calculate_default_transform, reproject, Resampling
     from rasterio.transform import from_origin
-    from rasterio.enums import Resampling

 #ABOVE IS ALL IMPORTING